New Moon in Libra: Cultivating Balance and Boundaries

 The new moon marks fresh beginnings and creates space for manifesting dreams and ideas.
 Known as the diplomat and relationship-based star sign Libra dictates all things balance, harmony, and equilibrium.

 Perhaps you might find yourself in a relationship that could use healthier boundaries.
 Maybe you are working on areas in your life that require a balanced.
-Either way, this new moon carries potential for cultivating these qualities whether it be in romance, business, or with ourselves.
+Either way, this new moon carries the potential for cultivating these qualities whether it be in romance, business, or with ourselves.

 Libra Mythology, Art, and Symbolism